adramazany/test-docker-compose/README.md

 The change after dis-allow merge commits!
 (SHOULD NOT)

 The change after creating ruleset and enabling Require a pull request before merging!
 (SUCCEED with comment)

+Find out the way of pushing with creating pull request in command line.